stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=outputSchema=true`, meta typings will be generated that can later be used in other code generators.

+- With `--ts_proto_opt=outputTypeRegistry=true`, the type registry will be generated that can be used to resolve message types by fully-qualified name.
+Also, each message will get extra `$type` field containing fully-qualified name.

 ### Only Types

 If you're looking for `ts-proto` to generate only types for your Protobuf types then passing all three of `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` as `false` is probably what you want, i.e.: